Svetlana Orlova (politician): Work in Moscow

-In 1993, Orlova was elected a member of the State Duma of the 1st convocation on the federal list of the "Women of Russia" political movement.
+In the 1993 parliamentary election, Orlova was elected a member of the State Duma of the 1st convocation on the federal list of the "Women of Russia" political movement.
 She was a member of the State Duma Committee on Budget, Taxes, Banks and Finance, a member of the Women of Russia faction.

 In 1995, with the electoral association "Women of Russia", Orlova was nominated as a candidate for the State Duma in the Arsenyevsky single-mandate constituency No. 49 of the Primorsky Krai.
 She won the election with 25% of the vote.

 In 1998, Prime Minister Sergei Kiriyenko offered Orlova the post of chairman of the State Committee for Fisheries of the Russia, however she refused, as she ran for governor of the Primorsky Krai, but was removed from registration in 1999 for not entering information about an apartment in Moscow in the income statement and plot of land in the suburbs, recorded on her husband.

 When Yevgeny Nazdratenko was governor of the Primorsky Krai in from 1993 to 2001, she was known as his opponent.

 From 2000 to 2001, she was the Vice President of CJSC NPO Krosna, engaged in satellite communications and digital technologies.